ehhdang/AMEX-Default-Prediction/README.md

 The project's timeline and task breakdown are detailed in this [Gantt chart](https://docs.google.com/spreadsheets/d/1NwSPawBI_k9x3xHloXmnbROMbCaqwuFalB0XVgNrCJ8/edit?usp=sharing).

 ## Contribution Table for the Midterm Report
- - Hassan Naveed: Method, Result and Discussion for the Gradient Boosting model.
+ - Hassan Naveed: Method, Result and Discussion for the Gradient Boosting model and the Neural Net model.
  - Aditi Prakash: Method, Result and Discussion for the GMM model.
  - Emma Dang: Data Preprocessing, PCA model, Method, Result, and Discussion for KMEANS model.
  - Amritpal Singh: Data Cleaning and Preprocessing, PCA and tSNE models.